Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct
     ```

-    Now open host.cpp and make changes so that hardware run will use kernel namely "krnl_idct_med":
+    Now open `host.cpp` and make changes so that hardware run will use kernel namely "krnl_idct_med":

     ```bash
     vim src/host.cpp
     ```

-    Go to label "CREATE_KERNEL" near line 226 and make sure the kernel name string is **"krnl_idct_med"** and not anything else and compile host application again:
+    Go to label "CREATE_KERNEL" near line 226 and ensure that the kernel name string is **"krnl_idct_med"** and not anything else and compile host application again:

     ```bash
     make compile_host TARGET=hw